 - Textile Science research

 Artifacts are accompanied by the corresponding publications — theses, dissertations, honors theses, books, essays, and chapters in books.
 Visitors are encouraged to pick up the publications and read them.

-Multiple journal articles, Master’s Theses, and PhD dissertations, directed by Dr. Kathryn Jakes, resulted from scientific research at the microscopic level surrounding clothing artifacts from a 1857 shipwreck, retrieved from the ocean floor.
+Multiple journal articles, Master’s Theses, and PhD dissertations directed by Dr. Kathryn Jakes resulted from scientific research at the microscopic level involving clothing artifacts from an 1857 shipwreck retrieved from the ocean floor.
 A microscope and slides are available to view linen, silk, and wool fibers — be your own forensic scientist!